siriscac/sarahah_blocker_fb/README.md

 Annoyed by all those Sarahah images on Facebook?
 Use this extension to block them all.

 ## How to install?
-1) Download Extension bundle from `releases` and extract
+1) Download and Extract the Extension bundle from `releases`
 2) Goto `chrome://extensions`
 3) Enable Developer mode and then click `Load unpacked extension` button on the extensions.
 4) Load the extracted bundle